New product development process in 10 steps

 To bring the new and untested concepts we have at hand and turn them into minimum viable products that can be visually and technically marketed, a strong design team is essential.
 Design helps to consider themes, usability, design palettes that fit product as well as business, while incorporating all the features that were laid out in the Idea Generation and Product Research phase.

 We begin by creating mockups that can garner necessary initial feedback on such things as product-market fit, market potential, and alignment with company aesthetic.
-Initial mockups are most often simple paper prototypes that are used to get early feedback from test marketing, after which we can start raking in some customer feedback using concept designs.
+Often, we begin with simple paper prototypes for initial mockups.
+We use these to gather early feedback from test marketing.
+Afterward, we can start collecting customer feedback through concept designs.

 The next step in the ladder uses computer-aided design to create a design simulation using 3D rendering software that provides an almost real-life rendering of how the product might look and feel when it hits the market.
 This helps uncover defects that might have been hidden.
 Utilize this opportunity to return to address any superficial or sub-surface issues.